mongodb/specifications/source/client-side-encryption/tests/README.rst

 Case 1: can decrypt a payload
 `````````````````````````````
 Use ``clientEncryption.encrypt()`` to encrypt the value 6.
 Ensure the encoded BSON type matches the type of the encrypted field.
-For example, if the encrypted field is ``encryptedDoubleNoPrecision`` encrypt the BSON double value 6.0.
+For example, if the encrypted field is ``encryptedLong`` encrypt the 64-bit BSON long value 6, not the 32-bit BSON int value 6.

 Store the result in ``insertPayload``.